Boost Your Income With Interim Dividend

 An interim dividend is a dividend that is paid by a company to its shareholders during the financial year, while a final dividend is a dividend that is paid at the end of the financial year.

 Furthermore, Interim dividends are usually smaller than final dividends, and they are paid out before the company’s financial results are known.
-Final dividends are paid out after the company’s financial results are known, and they are usually larger than interim dividends.
+Final dividends can be paid out after the company’s financial results are known, and they are usually larger than interim dividends.

 Here is a table of the key differences between interim dividend and final dividend: